hi-primus/optimus/README_for_devs.md

 Dask try to infer the column datatype for every partition so it can cause problem the inferred datatype does not match.
 Optimus will always parse the columns as object and the try to optimize the data type using the `.ext.optimize` function.

+## Detecting the encoding
+Important Note: faust-cchardet is recommended but is not compatible with Pyodide

+Please be aware that the faust-cchardet library cannot be used in projects that target the Pyodide runtime environment.
+This is because faust-cchardet has C bindings, which cannot be compiled and executed within the Pyodide environment.

+To ensure that our project remains compatible with Pyodide, we recommend that you use the chardet library instead of faust-cchardet.
+Although chardet is slower than faust-cchardet, it is written in pure Python and can be executed within the Pyodide environment without any issues.

+If you have any questions or concerns about this compatibility issue, please don't hesitate to reach out to our team for further assistance.

 ## Update RAPIDS
 ### List Jupyter Kernels
 `jupyter kernelspec list`